Danielschuetzle/Vue-3-Kanbanboard-App/README.md

-Certainly!
-Here's the README for the Vue 3 Kanban Board in Markdown format:
 📋 Vue 3 Kanban Board 🚀

 Welcome to the Vue 3 Kanban Board project!
 This application allows you to manage and visualize your tasks using a Kanban board built with Vue.js 3 and the Composition API. 🎯
 ✨ Features

-    📝 Task Management: Create, update, and delete tasks with ease.
+    Task Management: Create, update, and delete tasks with ease.
-    📂 Kanban Board: Organize tasks into different columns representing stages of completion (e.g., To Do, In Progress, Done).
+    Kanban Board: Organize tasks into different columns representing stages of completion (e.g., To Do, In Progress, Done).
-    🔃 Drag and Drop: Intuitively move tasks between columns using drag and drop functionality.
+    Drag and Drop: Intuitively move tasks between columns using drag and drop functionality.
-    💡 Task Details: Add additional details to tasks, such as due dates, descriptions, and assigned users.
+    Task Details: Add additional details to tasks, such as due dates, descriptions, and assigned users.
-    🔍 Filter and Search: Easily filter and search tasks based on various criteria to quickly find what you need.
+    Filter and Search: Easily filter and search tasks based on various criteria to quickly find what you need.

 🚀 Getting Started